Skip to main content

 • Device identification during emergencies

-For information on how to upload custom Floor Plans and place devices, see the article Using a Floor Plan or Custom Map in Dashboard.
+For information on how to upload custom Floor Plans and place devices, refer to Using a Floor Plan or Custom Map in Dashboard article.

 Configuration